nrosenstein-c4d/c4d-nr-toolbox/docs/timehide.md

 # TimeHide

-The **TimeHide** feature was previously available as a separate plugin on the [niklasrosenstein.com] online store and is now integrated into **NR Workflow Tools**.
+**TimeHide** was originally available as a separate plugin on the [niklasrosenstein.com] online store and is now integrated into **NR Workflow Tools**.
 It provides an enhanced workflow for animators that regularly deal with large amounts of animated objects, removing the clutter from the Cinema 4D **Timeline** and showing you only what you want to focus on.

 [niklasrosenstein.com]: https://niklasrosenstein.com

+In the *nr-toolbox*, TimeHide can no longer be found in the Project Settings but instead in a separate Attribute Manager Mode called "nr-toolbox".

 ![](timehide-params.png)